 Important:

-The second option is to travel along the stream from DAK 1 and 2, which is Route Two.
-This route is a bit shorter and steeper, taking you around 3-3.5 hours to complete.
-This course follows the waterway almost the entire length, ensuring plenty of water available.
+The second option is to travel along the stream from DAK 1 and 2, Route Two.
+This route is shorter and steeper, taking around 3-3.5 hours to complete.
+This course follows the waterway almost the entire length, ensuring plenty of water.

 Leg 2 – DAK 1 to DAK 2